 As Chris Pullen, a volunteer since doing Youthworks’ Year 13 gap year program in 2014, shares":

 WROK is such an awesome opportunity to share the gospel with youth who get to enjoy themselves, but often don’t get the gospel tailored to their needs.
 So, it’s really good to give that to them.

 Just imagine, 23 young people with intellectual and physical disabilities growing in faith and participating in activities such as rock climbing, ropes courses, dancing, singing, and catapults.
 Accomplishments that some would have never dreamt of experiencing, and it’s all thanks to your belief in their value.

 Getting the chance to hear talks and Bible studies pitched at their level of understanding, these young people can also explore their questions about faith and experience the true joy of being in Christ.

 Volunteer, Ben Berckelman, also a Year 13 graduate, recalls, “The way the group bonded and supported each other was really cool.
 They were always looking out for each other, and they asked some really good questions.
 We were going through Two Ways To Live and one of the campers asked if Jesus forgives us for everything, or can you be so bad that he can’t forgive you.
 It was good to be able to talk about the thief on the cross, and how he was forgiven despite everything he had done.”

-From our team of volunteers, and on behalf of the attendees themselves, thank you for making these camps possible.
+From our team of volunteers, and on behalf of the attendees themselves, thank you for making WROK camp possible.
 For many, WROK brings real, lasting joy through gospel community like they’ve never experienced before.

-Your support reaches out to those who often miss out… young people from all walks of life, reminding them they are loved and ultimately pointing them to the greatest love in Jesus.
+Your support reaches out to those who often miss out … young people from all walks of life, reminding them they are loved and ultimately pointing them to the greatest love of all in Jesus.
 Thank you!